 Mold and mildew can be very harmful to your health.
 Children, elderly, and anyone with respiratory or allergy issues can be more susceptible to the effects of mold and mildew.
 If anyone on the cleanup crew experiences symptoms such as sneezing, coughing, difficulty breathing, etc. they should move into fresh air immediately and refrain from helping until mold and mildew have been cleaned up.

 For severe or prolonged cases of mold and mildew, seek the help of a professional who specializes in mold removal.
 Professional mold removal can be expensive so do what you can to get your home dried out and cleaned up as quickly as possible.
 If you continue to see signs that mold is still present or returning or if anyone in the house has unexplained coughing or other symptoms, seek a professional mold removal specialist immediately.

-Prepare for Future Hurricanes or Other Disasters
+Prepare for Future Hurricanes

 Network Now with Neighbors

 Get in touch with neighbors to create a communication network for emergencies.
 Meet monthly or even quarterly to discuss how to prepare, respond, and coordinate rescue and cleanup after future hurricanes or other events.
 Keep meetings short and focus on the best ways to keep those who are most vulnerable safe during a crisis.

 Make sure you know what kind of insurance coverage you have in the event of a hurricane.
 Know the difference between an extended replacement cost, guaranteed replacement, inflation guard, and an ordinance coverage for home damage.